-Monsoon Session: 24 MPs from both houses test positive for COVID-19, says report
+Monsoon Session: 25 MPs test positive for COVID-19, says report

-New Delhi, Sep 14: On the first day of the Monsoon Session of Parliament, nearly 24 parliamentarians have tested positive for the novel coronavirus.
-Reportedly, 17 of the MPs are from Lok Sabha, and nine are from the Rajya Sabha.
+New Delhi, Sep 14: On the first day of the Monsoon Session of Parliament, around 25 parliamentarians have tested positive for the novel coronavirus.
+Reportedly, 17 of the MPs are from Lok Sabha, and 10 are from the Rajya Sabha.

 MPs who have tested positive for the dreadful infection are BJP's Meenakshi Lekhi, Anant Kumar Hegde and Parvesh Singh Sahib, Sukhbir Singh, Hanuman Beniwal, Sukanata Majumdar, Goddeti Madhavi, Pratap Rao Jadav, Janardan Singh, Bidyut Baran, Pradan Baruah, N Reddeppa, Selvam G, Pratap Rao Patil, Ram Shankar Katheria, Satya Pal Singh and Rodmal Nagar.